TrellixVulnTeam/personal_site_YZVT/README.md

  My personal landing site.

- use npm run sass to compile to sass.
+ requires sass to be installed globally. use `<npm run sass>` to compile to sass.

  open index.html to open the site